wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.35 =
+* But fix to Galleria 1.2.5 image loading
+* Fix HTML errors on Slickr Flickr Admin page

 = 1.34 =
 * Bundled with Galleria 1.2.5
 * Galleria now uses thumbnails from Flickr which improves loading time